AngelNull/transrights/README.md

 # Transgender* Rights - Website

+---

+### Notice
+This project is not currently actively maintained, and may be archived in the future in favour of an entirely new project taking it's place to forfill it's purpose.
+Until then, it is likely to remain untouched.
+Issues & PRs will still be looked into.

+---

 This website is intended for the transgender* community and allies in order to find a useful source of information.
 It contains a lot of valuable information and covers important topics like

 - How to be an effective ally
 - Charities & Funding
 - Videos & Guides